 The dean of our school at the time was Professor Aditya Malik.
 He conducted a course in our second semester: Memory, Time and Historical Consciousness.

 I finished a round of interviews and sat in the temple’s office.
-I was planning to pay a visit to Veerabhadra Gaddelu (the spaces where Veerabhadra is believed to be ritually embodied) and to a community which is believed to have its origins in Veerabhadra.
+I was planning to pay a visit to Veerabhadra Gaddelu (the spaces where Veerabhadra is believed to be ritually embodied) and to a community that is believed to have its origins in Veerabhadra.

 Excitedly processing all of this new information I stumbled upon, I was collecting some more data from the temple’s office.
 That is when the priest of the adjacent- Lakshmi Narayana temple walked in.